Scale-MAE: A Scale-Aware Masked Autoencoder for Multiscale Geospatial Representation Learning: Scale-MAE

 where $g$ is the GSD of the image and $G$ is a reference GSD, nominally set to 1m.
 Intuitively, an object imaged at a finer resolution has more pixels representing it.
 When imaging the same object at a coarser resolution, those pixels must map to fewer pixels.
 In \Cref{eq:gsd_pos_enc}, we interpolate the positional encoding by a factor of $\frac{G}{g}$ to account for the ordering of the coarser set of pixels.
 This simple idea underpins the GSD Positional Encoding, visualized in \Cref{fig:gsdpe}.

 \paragraph{Scale-MAE decoder} The standard MAE learns representations by tasking a network with reconstructing an image after masking out most of its pixels.
 While the standard MAE decoder reconstructs the input image at the same scale as its input, the objective of \ours is to learn multiscale representations.
-We draw on works from progressive super-resolution such as \cite{wang2018fully}, that learn a high resolution, high frequency image and a lower resolution low frequency image, that when combined together, yield the input image at a higher resolution.
+We draw on works from progressive super-resolution such as \cite{wangFullyProgressiveApproach2018}, that learn a high resolution, high frequency image and a lower resolution low frequency image, that when combined together, yield the input image at a higher resolution.

-The standard MAE decoder reconstructs to the input image scale by using a series of transformer layers.
-The \ours decoder, on the other hand, decodes to multiple scales by replacing the majority of the MAE decoder's transformer layers with a progressive Laplacian decoder architecture.
+The \ours introduces a novel decoder which decodes to multiple scales with a progressive Laplacian decoder architecture, replacing the traditional MAE ``decoder", which is really a Transfomer encoder.
 This architecture consists of three stages: decoding, upsampling, and reconstruction, which are shown in \Cref{fig:explainer} and detailed below.

 \textit{Decoding} follows the standard MAE decoder where following the encoder, the removed $m$ patches are then placed back into their original location in the sequence of patches where a \textit{learned mask token} represents the masked patches that were not encoded, a positional encoding is added, and then a series of transformer layers decode all patches.
-In contrast to the standard MAE decoder, the \ours decoder uses fewer transformer layers (e.g.~3 layers instead of 8), which more than offsets the parameter complexity as quantified in \Cref{sec:discussion}.
+In contrast to the standard MAE decoder, the \ours decoder uses fewer transformer layers (e.g.~3 layers instead of 8), which reduces the parameter complexity as quantified in \Cref{sec:discussion}.
 The output of these layers is then fed into the upsampling stage.

 \textit{Upsampling} The latent feature maps from the decoding stage are progressively upsampled to 2x and 4x resolution using deconvolution blocks, where the first deconvolution is 2x2 with stride 2 that outputs a feature map at 2x the input resolution (28 in \Cref{fig:explainer}), followed by a LayerNorm and GELU, and then another 2x2 deconvolution layer that outputs a feature maps at 2x the previous resolution (56 in \Cref{fig:explainer}).
 See the supplementary material for a full architectural diagram.